 Australian Nature Guides

-We are Carnarvon Gorge's most experienced tour guides and information providers and take great pleasure in helping people get to know this special place.
+We are Carnarvon Gorge's most experienced tour guides and information providers.
+It's our privilege to help people get to know and understand this special place.
 Let us help you plan and make the most of your stay!

 What can we help you with today?

 How to get there, when to visit, and where to stay are the burning questions!
 Carnarvon Gorge is a remote destination but getting there has never been easier; only the last 500m is unsealed.
 The cool, dry months in the middle of the year are peak times to visit if you plan to do all the walks, and whether you love roughing it or prefer to travel in style, you'll find something to suit your needs and budget.

 See the Gorge through the eyes of a local.
 For over twenty years Australian Nature Guides has been the only dedicated guided tour company at Carnarvon Gorge.
 Guided walks are all we do, and you can see this reflected in our customer feedback.
 For example, our TripAdvisor reviews.

 If walking is not your strong suit, you're in luck.
 Heli-Central run scenic flights over Moolayember Gorge.

 Carnarvon Gorge has over twenty kilometres of track, visiting 12 major sites.
 There are easy strolls like the Nature Trail, which follows Carnarvon Creek for around 1km, strenuous climbs, like the 14km climb to Battleship Spur, and everything in between.
 Use the following link for detailed information on Carnarvon Gorge walks and how to use them wisely.
 You'll find maps, summaries of what's at each site, track grades, distances and suggested itineraries.